About the Youth Company

 Jessica Duchen librettist

-Jessica studied music at Cambridge and writes words for, with and about music.
-She was classical music correspondent for The Independent from 2004 to 2016 and has written for The Guardian, The Observer, The Sunday Times, BBC Music Magazine and Opera News.
-She wrote the libretto for Silver Birch with composer Roxanna Panufnik, commissioned by Garsington Opera and shortlisted for an International Opera Award in 2018, and she is collaborating with Roxanna Panufnik on Across the Line of Dreams, a choral piece for the Baltimore Symphony Orchestra and Marin Alsop, to be premiered in March 2019.
-Her novel, Ghost Variations, is based on the true story of the Schumann Violin Concerto's rediscovery in the 1930s, and her latest novel, Odette, is a magical-realist fairytale for the 21st century.
-She often narrates concert versions of her novels, which have been featured at the Wigmore Hall, the Buxton Festival and on BBC Radio 3's In Tune.
-Her play, A Walk Through the End of Time, introducing Messiaen's Quartet for the End of Time, was commissioned by violinist Philippe Graffin for the Consonances Festival, Saint-Nazaire in 2007 and won Medal of the Town of Saint-Nazaire.
-She has given pre-concert talks at many of the UK's greatest concert halls, served on the juries of the Royal Philharmonic Society Awards, BBC Music Magazine Awards and Classical: NEXT's Innovation Award, and is a board member of the Ambache Charitable Trust, which gives grants to organisations promoting the music of female composers.
+Jessica writes words for, with and about music.
+She was classical music correspondent for The Independent from 2004 to 2016 and her work has appeared in The Guardian, The Observer, The Sunday Times, BBC Music Magazine and Opera News.
+She wrote the libretto for Silver Birch with composer Roxanna Panufnik, commissioned by Garsington Opera and shortlisted for an International Opera Award in 2018.
+A further collaboration between the two was Across the Line of Dreams, a choral piece for the Baltimore Symphony Orchestra, chorus and two conductors, premiered in March 2019.
+Among her novels are Ghost Variations, based on the true story of the Schumann Violin Concerto's rediscovery in the 1930s, and Odette, a magical-realist fairytale.
+Concert versions of her books have been featured at the Wigmore Hall, numerous UK festivals and on BBC Radio 3's In Tune.

 Paul Fincham composer